 A will explains what you want to happen to your property, assets and minor children if you die.
 It clarifies how you want to allocate your assets, and prevents your state from stepping in.
 Without a will, the distribution of assets can be messy — especially if you have a large estate.

-A living will addresses your end-of-life medical care, and if you consent to receiving extraordinary measures to stay alive.
+A living will addresses your end-of-life medical care, and if you consent to receive extraordinary measures to stay alive.

 A living will clearly states how you’d like to proceed with medical treatment if you can no longer communicate.
 If you don’t have one, your family could end up in a stressful situation, or your doctors might be legally obligated to perform procedures that are against your wishes.

-To protect your loved ones when you die, compare life insurance providers.
+To protect your loved ones when you die, compare life insurance companies.

 Ask an Expert